-Hands to Care is designed specifically for university students who are interested in pursuing a career in medicine, global health, public health, etc. Trips are available during winter, spring, and summer breaks.
+Hands to Care is designed specifically for university students who are interested in pursuing a career in medicine, global health, public health or another one related to the medicine field.
+Trips are available during winter, spring, and summer breaks.

 As a Hands to Care volunteer, you will get a once in a lifetime experience learning the ins and outs of health care in Trujillo, Peru from local health professionals.
 Volunteers will get to partake in special health campaigns in CESAPU 2-3 times per week, and they will rotate in the Peruvian hospitals and health centers 2-3 times a week.
 The 5-week Hands to Care program will give our interns over 100+ hours of direct patient contact and medical observation.

-Also included in the Hands to Care program are 3 medical classes per week, taught by HOP staff of health professionals.
+Also included in the Hands to Care program medical classes weekly, taught by HOP staff of health professionals.
 These medical classes will help prepare you for what you will see/do in the HOP clinic and in the hospitals.
 No previous medical experience is required, as you will receive adequate training in these classes.

 All Hands to Care volunteers will receive assistance in Spanish medical terms and are expected to study in their down time and before the session to be able to better assist to the patients in health campaigns.

-Hands to Care volunteers will get exclusive access to participate with the family medicine residents from Universidad Nacional de Trujillo, as well as exclusive access to local doctors, nurses, and other health professionals for observation and learning purposes.
+Hands to Care volunteers sometimes will get access to participate with family medicine residents, as well as exclusive access to local doctors, nurses, and other health professionals for observation and learning purposes.

 All volunteers are required to take the Global Ambassadors for Patient Safety (GAPS) workshop before their arrival to Peru.